GailFairley/NapierGroupF/Usecases/use-case1.md

 ### Success End Condition

-Reports are made available to direct resources.
+Reports are made available to the employees.

 ### Failed End Condition

 No reports are produced.

 ### Primary Actor

 Employee of World Health Organisation